 Typically, the borrower pays approximately one-twelfth of the estimated annual cost of taxes and insurance each month.
 The servicer might also collect a cushion—ordinarily two months' worth of escrow payments—to pay for unexpected increases in costs.
 The servicer pays for the escrow items on the borrower's behalf as the bills come due.
 Having an escrow account ensures that your taxes, insurance premiums, and the like, are paid on time and in full.

 By making payments into an escrow account, you're essentially giving an interest-free loan to the servicer because, generally, you won't get paid interest on money in an escrow account (although a few states require it).
 For this reason, some people prefer to hold on to their money and pay the tax and insurance bills themselves.
 If you want to pay for these items on your own, you might be able to cancel your mortgage escrow account.

 The CARES Act doesn't specify how servicers should handle the portion of mortgage payments that goes toward escrow items.
 A previous version of the law, however, required the servicer to pay or advance funds for escrow items in a timely manner during the forbearance period.
 Even though this requirement wasn't included in the final version of the CARES Act, Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), generally governs how servicers should handle escrow accounts.

-For instance, under certain circumstances, like when a borrower's mortgage payment is more than 30 days overdue, the servicer usually must keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill—even if the servicer needs to advance funds to the borrower’s escrow account.
+For instance, under certain circumstances, federal law requires the servicer to keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill—even if the servicer needs to advance funds to the borrower's escrow account.
 Also, property tax liens almost always have priority over other liens, including mortgage liens.
 So, the servicer will commonly advance money to pay property taxes to prevent a tax sale.
-Moreover, many servicers are interpreting the CARES Act as requiring forbearance for the escrowed part of borrowers’ monthly payments, along with the principal and interest.
+Moreover, many servicers are interpreting the CARES Act as requiring forbearance for the escrowed part of borrowers' monthly payments, along with the principal and interest.